 (8) Has passed an examination authorized by the

-(9) Submits his or her fingerprints, proof of having
+(9) Submits the applicant's fingerprints, proof of

-general liability insurance required under subsection (c), and the required license fee.
+having general liability insurance required under subsection (c), and the required license fee.

 (10) Has not violated Section 10-5 of this Act.